-The sprite will switch to these costumes based
+The sprites will switch to these costumes based

-duplicate this costume, and move the eyebrows up.
+duplicate this costume and move the eyebrows slightly up.

 Make the inner corners of the eyebrows tilt slightly up.

-Change the costume name to "surprised."
+Change the costume's name to surprised.

-Then, make the inner corners of the eyebrows point down,
+Then make the inner corners of the eyebrows point down,

+Great.
 These are some angry eyebrows.

 name the costume, and raise the inner corners of